atarikaltunn/Python-things/README.md

-# I'm going to share my python examples in here
+# I'm going to share my python trials in here